Yusuf (surah): Revelation

 There is no confirmed time when Surah Yūsuf was supposedly revealed, but it is estimated to be either in the 10th or 11th year of dawah.
-In other words, it is known to have been revealed 2 or 3 years before the hijrah (Migration) from Makkah to Madina which is close to the end of the Makkan era and Makkan journey.
-This Sura was revealed after a year the scholars of seerah call 'am al huzun' (the year of Sorrow or Despair).
-This year was a sad and depressing time for the Islamic prophet Muhammad.
-He was going through several hardships and three of those are the most significant.
-The first one is his uncle Abu Talib's death.
+In other words, it is known to have been revealed 2 or 3 years before the hijrah (Migration) from Mecca to Madina, which is close to the end of the Meccan period.
+This Sura was revealed after a year the scholars of Sira call 'am al huzun' (the year of Sorrow or Despair).
+This year was a difficult and depressing time for the Islamic prophet Muhammad.
+He was going through several hardships, out of which three are considered the most significant.
+The first one was his uncle Abu Talib's death.
 Abu Talib was the only father figure he had left and one of the people who protected him from the harms of society.
-The second tragedy would come with his beloved first wife, Khadijah's death.
-She was the first to believe in his message and she was his comfort.
-The two deaths were a significant loss to him as they were the people in his life that motivated and protected him through his journey.
-Later on in Makkah after his uncle's death, the pagans made him face excessive hardships while he tried to call the people to Islam.
-Expecting a better reply from the city of Ta'if, Muhammad departs Makkah.
-However, to his disappointment, the people of Ta'if did not welcome him, gave him a hard time and chased him out of the city by throwing rocks at him.
+The second tragedy was the death of his beloved first wife, Khadija.
+She was the first to believe in his message, and she was his comfort.
+The two deaths were a significant loss to him, as they were the people in his life that motivated and protected him through his journey.
+Later on, in Mecca, after his uncle's death, the pagans made him face excessive hardships while he tried to call the people to Islam.
+Expecting a better response from the city of Ta'if, Muhammad departed Mecca.
+However, to his disappointment, the people of Ta'if did not welcome him, instead giving him a hard time and chasing him out of the city, throwing rocks at him.
 He was injured, bleeding and left with nothing but disappointment from the people of Ta'if.
 This sura was meant to uplift his spirits and comfort him in his time of rejection.